uwdata/arquero/docs/api/index.md

 <hr/><a id="fromArrow" href="#fromArrow">#</a>
 <em>aq</em>.<b>fromArrow</b>(<i>arrowTable</i>[, <i>options</i>]) · [Source](https://github.com/uwdata/arquero/blob/master/src/format/from-arrow.js)

 Create a new <a href="table">table</a> backed by an [Apache Arrow](https://arrow.apache.org/docs/js/) table instance.
-Both standard and filtered tables are supported.
-If the input Arrow table is filtered, new column arrays are created and filled with unpacked, non-filtered values.
+The input *arrowTable* can either be an instantiated Arrow table instance or a byte array in the Arrow IPC format.

-For primitive data types, by default Arquero uses the binary-encoded Arrow columns as-is with zero data copying.
-Nested list or struct types are always unpacked into JavaScript array or object instances, respectively.
+For most data types, Arquero uses binary-encoded Arrow columns as-is with zero data copying.
+For columns containing string, list (array), or struct values, Arquero additionally memoizes value lookups to amortize access costs.
+For dictionary columns, Arquero unpacks columns with `null` entries or containing multiple record batches to optimize query performance.

-The *unpack* option determines if Arrow data should be "unpacked" from binary format to standard JavaScript values.
-By default, Arrow columns for non-nested data types are used directly.
-This avoids data copies, but can result in slower access paths, particularly for dictionary columns and strings that need to be extracted from a backing buffer.
-With *unpack* set to `true`, Arquero performs extraction up front, increasing initialization time and memory use, but enabling faster performance for subsequent queries.
+This method performs parsing only.
+To both load and parse an Arrow file, use [loadArrow](#loadArrow).

-* *arrowTable*: An [Apache Arrow](https://arrow.apache.org/docs/js/) data table.
+* *arrowTable*: An [Apache Arrow](https://arrow.apache.org/docs/js/) data table or a byte array (e.g., [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) or [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)) in the Arrow IPC format.
 * *options*: An Arrow import options object:
   * *columns*: An ordered set of columns to import.
 The input may consist of: column name strings, column integer indices, objects with current column names as keys and new column names as values (for renaming), or a selection helper function such as [all](#all), [not](#not), or [range](#range)).
   * *unpack*: _As of v2.3.0, this option is deprecated and ignored if specified.
 Instead, Arquero now efficiently handles Arrow columns internally._ A boolean flag (default `false`) to unpack binary-encoded Arrow data to standard JavaScript values.
 Unpacking can incur an upfront time and memory cost to extract data to new arrays, but can speed up later query processing by enabling faster data access.